Written By: Devin Golden

 Immunotherapy for Mesothelioma Remission

 Immunotherapy is the newest FDA-approved treatment for mesothelioma.
-Opdivo and Yervoy are approved for unresectable mesothelioma.
+Opdivo, Keytruda and Yervoy are approved for unresectable mesothelioma.
 These are cases that cannot be treated with surgery.

-Opdivo and Yervoy for mesothelioma have a median survival of 18-20 months when used on their own.
+Opdivo and Yervoy for mesothelioma are approved as a combinaiton.
+They have a median survival of 18-20 months when used on their own.
 Opdivo is the brand name for nivolumab, and Yervoy is the brand name for ipilimumab.
-Other immunotherapy drugs are Keytruda (pembrolizumab) and Imfinzi (durvalumab).
+Keytruda (pembrolizumab) is approved in combination with chemotherapy.

 Immunotherapy is also an option in clinical trials before or after surgery.
 Mesothelioma specialists believe the best chance of achieving cancer remission is with multimodal therapy.
 Immunotherapy is a useful part of multimodal treatment plans.
 When surgery removes the tumors, immunotherapy can prevent the cancer from returning.